git a Clue with Revision Control

 Revision Control

-Remember folks, I might be able to provide a shortcut to using git revision control, but nothing beats Reading The Forgotten Manual
+Remember folks, I might be able to provide a shortcut to using git revision control, but nothing beats Reading The Forgotten Manualarrow-up-right

 Overview